kkemple/scienceandmathematics.com/src/content/posts/the-thermodynamic-computational-speed-limit.md

 ## Universal Processing Hierarchy

-Information processing rates follow from binding energy ratios $r_{\text{crit}}/r$ across all force regimes.
+The information processing rates follow from binding energy ratios $r_{\text{crit}}/r$ across all force regimes.
 For gravitationally dominated systems at stellar scales and beyond, the relationship $\dot{I} \propto R_S/R$ creates a hierarchy spanning 40 orders of magnitude.

 At the fundamental limit, Planck-scale black holes process at exactly $f_P = 1.855 \times 10^{43}$ Hz—one bit per Planck time.
 This represents the universe's maximum clock rate.
 Stellar-mass black holes achieve the same rate density but distributed across their horizons: a solar-mass black hole processes $10^{43}$ bits/s total, spread over $10^{76}$ Planck areas on its $4\pi R_S^2$ surface.